sammy00/2016-learning-node/chapter04/README.md

 Tab   | Autocompletes global or local variable.
 Up arrow  | Traverses up through command history.
 Down arrow  | Traverses down through command history.
-Underscore (_)  | References result of last expression.
+Underscore (`_`)  | References result of last expression.

-> save the results of the current con‐ text with the .save command
+> save the results of the current context with the `.save` command

 ### REPL Commands

 command | description
 -------:|:-----------
-`.break`  | If you get lost during a multiline entry, typing .break will start you over again.
+`.break`  | If you get lost during a multiline entry, typing `.break` will start you over again.
 You’ll lose the multiline content, though.
 `.clear`  | Resets the context object and clears any multiline expression.
 This command basically starts you over again.
 `.exit`   | Exits REPL.
 `.help`   | Displays all available REPL commands.